Jclinch/fintech-dashboard/README.md

 ## Project Purpose

-This project was developed as part of an application test for Lendsqr.
+This project was developed as part of an cash for Next.

 ## Contact Information